Negotiating is all about finding a compromise. To do so, you need to weigh the risks against the benefits of your actions.

 Shared space for agreement

-Once you have established your bottom and red lines and assessed the risks associated with each compromise, you’re ready to move to the negotiation.
+Once you have established your bottom and red lines and assessed the risks associated with each compromise, you’re ready to negotiate.

-- Scenario D: Favours your organisation but requires your counterpart to refer to their hierarchy.
-Carries higher risks for your counterpart, who may accept the unfavourable compromise but lose trust in your organisation and become less open to dialogue in the longer term.
+Scenario D: Favours your organisation but requires your counterpart to refer to their hierarchy.
+This scenario carries higher risks for your counterpart, who may accept the unfavourable compromise but lose trust in your organisation and become less open to dialogue in the longer term.
 Your counterpart can’t go beyond area D because it violates their red lines.

-- Scenario F: Favors mostly your counterpart, needing your hierarchy’s approval.
+Scenario F: Favours mostly your counterpart, needing your hierarchy’s approval.
 Carries higher risks for you.
 You know that any compromise beyond area F is outside of your mandate and therefore beyond your red line.

 The most beneficial solution is usually negotiated in scenario E, within both parties’ bottom lines and without overstretching too close to either red line.